dgketchum/swim-rs/examples/README.txt

 	- Run ee_props/get_cdl() and ee_props/get_irrmapper() to get CDL and IrrMapper data for each buffered flux zone.

 	- Use etf_export/flux_tower_etf() and ndvi_export/flux_tower_ndvi() to extract SSEBop ETf and NDVI at the flux towers.
+	    This should probably be using John Volk's flux footprints? # TODO

 	- Using prep/landsat_sensing.py run landsat_time_series_station(), join_remote_sensing(), and detect_cuttings() to join the
 	  remote sensing-based information.
 This needs to be run for irrigated and non-irrigated plot fractions,